 Queen's South Africa Medal with the clasps "Johannesburg", "Diamond Hill", "Cape Colony", "Orange Free

-have been former 54 Trooper James Douglas Tolmer of the 2nd S.A.M.R.) and conducted a transport business in
+have been former No. 54 Trooper James Douglas Tolmer of the 2nd S.A.M.R.) and conducted a transport business in

 the Transvaal.
-Following this Sanders spent some years in India where he once again held a post in the artillery for
+Following this, Sanders spent some years in India where he once again held a post in the artillery for

 two years, this time with the Royal Indian Artillery.
-He returned to South Africa for a brief time before returning to South
+He returned to South Africa for a brief time before returning to

 Sanders.
-Francis Gordon Sanders remained an active leader in his community and held the tile of Justice of the
+Francis Gordon Sanders remained an active leader in his community and was appointed justice of the peace.

-Peace.

-He was chairman of the Washpool School Committee, a member of the Belalie Agricultural Society and a
+He was chairman of the Washpool School Committee, a member of the Belalie Agricultural Society and a member of

 Francis Gordon Sanders died on 17 April 1939 at his home at Kullunga, North Bundaleer.

-Sanders eldest son the afore mentioned Frank Carstairs Sanders as Pilot Officer in 3 Squadron, Royal Australian
+Sanders's eldest son the aforementioned Frank Carstairs Sanders as Pilot Officer in 3 Squadron, Royal Australian

-Air Force was killed in action 26 September, 1944.
+Air Force was killed in action 26 September 1944.
 Sanders was leading a flight of six Curtis Kittyhawk fighters near

-is buried at the Faenze War Cemetery, Italy.
+was buried at the Faenza Commonwealth War Cemetery, Italy.